 The OGP has lead responsibility for sourcing goods, services and works on behalf of the public service.
 It is Government policy that public bodies, where possible, should make use of central procurement frameworks and contracts that are put in place by the Office of Government Procurement (OGP).
 These central procurement frameworks and contracts are designed to optimise benefits to the public service through the strategic aggregation of its power.
 Further information on OGP Central Frameworks and Contracts can be found here.
+Under the government model, local government and education also procure goods and services for the public sector.

-6.2 ETB BOARD4
+6.2 ETB BOARD6